embedthis/ioto/EVAL.md

-# Embedthis Software Evaluation License
+# EmbedThis Software Evaluation License

-This is a License Agreement between Embedthis Software LLC. ("Embedthis") and you ("You"), the Licensee.
+This is a License Agreement between EmbedThis Software LLC. ("EmbedThis") and you ("You"), the Licensee.

 PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE INSTALLING OR USING THE